Plotosus lineatus: Description

-Distribution and habitat
+Distribution

-P. lineatus occurs in the Indo-centric Pacific, in the western Pacific Ocean, in Southeast Asia such as Singapore, and is recorded since 2002 in the eastern Mediterranean Sea where it is now common from Levantine waters to the Gulf of Gabes.
-It sometimes enters freshwaters in East Africa and Madagascar.
-P. lineatus is found in coral reefs; and is also found in estuaries, tide pools and open coasts.
+Plotosus lineatus occurs in the Indo-Pacific; this includes the western Pacific (e.g. Singapore).
+Since 2002, it has been recorded in the eastern Mediterranean Sea as well, and is now common from Levantine waters to the Gulf of Gabes.
+It sometimes enters freshwater ecosystems in East Africa and Madagascar.

+Habitat

+Plotosus lineatus is found mainly in coral reefs.
+It is also found in estuaries, tide pools and open coasts.